keptn/lifecycle-toolkit/CONTRIBUTING.md

 ## Prerequisites

-## Ancillary Technologies
+## Related Technologies

-You should understand some ancillary technologies to effectively use and contribute to the Keptn lifecycle-toolkit.
+You should understand some related technologies to effectively use and contribute to the Keptn lifecycle-toolkit.
 This section provides links to some materials that can help your learning.
 The information has been gathered from the community and is subject to alteration.